fireeye-ops/cache/resume.md

 ### [ZMonitor][]

 This is a console client for Zabbix that I developed in Ruby, as the Zabbix monitoring software did not come bundled with one.
-It contacts the API and generates a dashboard-like interface to show current active problems, their acknowledgement status and priority.
+It contacts the API (json) and generates a dashboard-like interface to show current active problems, their acknowledgement status and priority.
 This client also allows acknowledgement of active triggers, and other features like server history are underway.